gospel-desk/www.logstown.com/the-twelve-believers/st-peter/index.md

 Jerusalem and suffer many things from the elders, chief priests, and scribes, and be killed, and the third day be raised up.

-Peter took him aside, and began to rebuke him, saying, Far be it from you, Lord!
-This will never be done to you.
+Peter took him aside, and began to rebuke him, saying, <u class="red">Far be it from you, Lord!
+This will never be done to you.</u>

-But he turned, and said to Peter, Get behind me, Satan!
-You are a stumbling block to me, for you are not setting your mind on the things of God, but on the things of men.
+But he turned, and said to Peter, <u class="red">Get behind me, Satan!
+You are a stumbling block to me, for you are not setting your mind on the things of God, but on the things of men.</u>

 ##### Luke 9:18-22